Garment collars in hanfu: Association with ethnic minorities and foreigners

 The zuoren closure was also associated with the clothing of non-Han Chinese, ethnic minorities, and foreigners in ancient times.
 Some ethnic minorities generally had their clothing closing in the zuoren-style according to what was recorded in ancient Chinese texts, such as the Qiang.
 As a result, the traditional way to distinguish between clothing of the "Barbarian" (i.e. non-Han Chinese), Hufu, and Chinese clothing, hanfu, was typically by looking at the direction of the collar.

 This can also be found in the Analects where Confucius himself praised Guan Zhong for preventing the weakened Zhou dynasty from becoming barbarians:

-"But for Guan Zhong, we should now be wearing our hair unbound [pifa], and the lapels of our coats buttoning on the left side [zuoren]. [微管仲，吾其被髮左衽矣]."